apache/shardingsphere-doc/community/content/contribute/document-contributor.en.md

 title = "Documents Contributor Guide" weight = 5
 chapter = true
 +++

 If you want to help contribute shardingsphere documents or websites, we are happy to help you!
 Anyone can contribute, whether you're new to a project or have been using shardingsphere for a long time, whether you're a self identified developer, end-user, or someone who can't stand typos,can contribute to documents or websites.
-In the contributor guide, we have mentioned how to submit Issues and PR. here we will introduce how to submit PR to document.
+In the contributor guide, we have mentioned how to submit Issues and pull request. here we will introduce how to submit pull request to document.

 ## Precondition